OliverOakley/project_two/README.md

 ## Planning:

 For planning purposes, I created a Kanban Board on Trello.
-You can find it here: [Search for it](https://trello.com/b/9rVOaiOL/dd-character-generator)
+You can find it [here.](https://trello.com/b/9rVOaiOL/dd-character-generator)

 Here is the initial version of the Kanban Board, before it is fully populated:
 ![kanban1](https://gyazo.com/49e710ae61db03817892e8facb9de35d)